-- A. A second Level One violation - B. Taking papers from the Internet, other publications, other individuals. - C. Taking any test or part of any test to use or give to others - Second offense will result in the student receiving No Credit for the class. (regardless of the level) - Some classes, due to specific course of study, may have a plagiarism policy that allows the teacher to remove a student after the first offense - ALTERNATIVE SCHOOL Any student that is placed in Alternative School and then is expelled or removed from the Alternative School will be suspended from attending the Lake Central School Corporation, pending a determination regarding expulsion. - 3.
-ANNOUNCEMENTS The daily announcements are prepared by 1:30 pm for the next day.
-These announcements are only made about issues pertaining to school.
-All announcements must have the signature of the sponsoring teacher/coach before communicated over the public address system. - 4.
-BULLYING Bullying committed by a student toward another student or students is strictly prohibited. - What is bullying.
+5. BULLYING - Bullying committed by a student toward another student or students is strictly prohibited.
+What is bullying?
 Bullying can take many forms including slurs, rumors, name-calling, jokes, innuendos, demeaning comments, cartoon drawings, pranks, gestures, physical attacks, threats, stalking, physical or other intimidation, hazing, other written or electronic text messages, social media posts, emails, and verbal or physical actions.
-For purposes of this rule, bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner including electronically or digitally, physical acts committed, aggression, or any other similar behaviors that are committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment that:
+For purposes of this rule, bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner including electronically or digitally, physical acts committed, aggression, or other similar behaviors that are committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment that:

-- places the targeted student in reasonable fear of harm to the targeted student's person or property: - has a substantially detrimental effect on the targeted student's physical or mental health; - has the effect of substantially interfering with the targeted student's academic performance; or - has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school.
+- → places the targeted student in reasonable fear of harm to the targeted student's person or property; - → has a substantially detrimental effect on the targeted student's physical or mental health; - → has the effect of substantially interfering with the targeted student's academic performance; or - → has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school.

-This rule applies regardless of the physical location of the bullying behavior when a student committing bullying behavior and the targeted student attend Lake Central Schools and extends to bullying through computer, computer system, or a computer network.
+This rule applies regardless of the physical location of the bullying behavior when a student committing bullying behavior and the targeted student attend Lake Central Schools and extends to bullying through computer, computer system, or a computer network or cellular telephone or other wireless or cellular communications device.